akelbikhanov/packer_templates/README.md

 # Packer Templates
-This repository contains a Packer template for building minimal Vagrant boxes based on Debian 12.10 (bookworm) for VirtualBox (amd64).
+This repository contains a Packer template for building minimal Vagrant boxes based on Debian for VirtualBox (amd64).
 It focuses on reproducibility, fast setup, and clean structure.

 Most ideas were adapted from [chef/bento](https://github.com/chef/bento).